 DON'T FORGET!
 Double check your package to ensure that you have retrieved all of your items before emptying the peanuts into the collection bins.

-Transportation Services coordinates the transportation of items to and from Salvage.
-For more information, check out the Property Reuse page and Transportation FAQ page.
+Transportation Services coordinates the transportation of items to and from Salvage and requires a work ticket to pick up items.
+For more information, check out the Transportation FAQ page.

 We're looking for lab group partners to test laboratory waste diversion.
 We also appreciate eyes and ears in buildings.
 Join the effort and become an Eco-Advocate!